 Library and Archives Canada would like to thank Gail Collins, who compiled the index to Maria Rye children who were sent to Canada between 1869 and 1879.

-Library and Archives Canada would like to thank Lori Oschefski, Dawn Heuston, Jenn Layne, Marjorie Kohli and Perri Snow for their work on identifying Home Children who enlisted in the Canadian Expeditionary Forces during the First World War and who died during the war.
+Library and Archives Canada would like to thank Lori Oschefski, Dawn Heuston, Jenn Layne, Carol Black, Dona Crawford, Marjorie Kohli and Perry Snow for their work on identifying Home Children who enlisted in the Canadian Expeditionary Forces during the First World War and who died during the war.

 For information about Library and Archives Canada archival records and published sources, as well as links to other organizations and websites, please consult our Home Children, 1869-1932 page.

 Files on individual children were created and maintained by the sending organizations.
-To find out about possible sources, please consult our Guide to Sending Organizations and Receiving Homes – Coming Soon.
+To find out about possible sources, please consult our Guide to Sending Organizations and Receiving Homes.